opendataformat/Specification/Example/README.md

 # Example

-This data example is intended to illustrate the main features of the specified External Open Data Format (External\_OpenDF).
+This data example is intended to illustrate the main features of the specified Open Data Format (ODF).
 The example was developed along the lines of the [SOEP-Core study from 2010](https://paneldata.org/soep-core/data/bap/), in which, among other instruments, data were collected using the [Individual